MinderooFoundation/CurateWithClaude/README.md

 ![image](https://github.com/user-attachments/assets/64568307-0862-4c40-a4a6-934e3f7eb244)

 As you can see, the average/median Aquamaps probability for sightings with which Claude disagrees is 0.
 The median for Claude's agreed-upon sightings is 0.76.
-You can see some 'leftovers' where Claude disagrees with Aquamaps.
+You can see some 'leftovers' where Claude disagrees with Aquamaps, i.e., Claude says FALSE but AquaMaps has a probability above 0.8.
 These are *Pseudophycis breviuscula*, *Repomucenus calcaratus*, *Zebrias scalaris*, *Anoplogaster cornuta*, *Parapriacanthus elongatus*, *Caprodon schlegelii*, and *Lampadena speculigera*.
 Some of these, like *Lampadena speculigera*, are deep sea fish, but these are not impossible species.
 I expect hta these species appear less frequently in Claude's training data.
 There's always room for improvement via fine-tuning!

 We can also look at this from a higher level - we asked Fishbase whether these species are endemic/native or not to Australia (not just South-Western Australia).